WDAqua/Pipeline/README.md

 (8) Now run the .jar created in step 6 by running following command in your terminal java -jar Pipeline-0.0.1-SNAPSHOT.jar

-Step 8 will display the SPARQL query generated out of Question string fed into first component (i.e. DBpediaSpotlight) on your terminal
+Step 8 will display the SPARQL query generated out of Question string fed into first component (i.e. DBpediaSpotlight) on your terminal.
+This step display the final output and evaulate our claim that interoperability using QANARY vocabulary can be possible.
+We have taken three different components, bind it to our vocabulary to demostrate the examplary working or a message driven approach of QA system.